Margery0011/510_Final_Project/Milestone_1.md

 ### Prepocess_2group.Rmd

+- Copy the HTseq-counts file in different folder into one folder
 - Read multiple HTseq-counts file from GGC into R in batches
 - Find the corresponding TCGA id of file name and get the count matrix
 - Add column name and gene name to the read data